Rethinking Jealousy

 You have to be that person.
 Do you want to actually be that person with all of their reactions, their desires, their family, their happiness level, their outlook on life, their self-image?
 If you’re not willing to do a wholesale, 24/7, 100% swap with who that person is, then there is no point in being jealous.”

-If you are jealous of someone, you must choose to be jealous of the whole package.
-When you look at jealousy from this angle, it is hard to be jealous of anyone.
+If you are jealous of someone, you must choose to be jealous of the whole package – their successes and their failures, their good traits and their bad traits.
+When you look at jealousy from this perspective, it is hard to be jealous of anyone.

 A composer or a musician in the era of Mozart might have felt jealous of Mozart – the child prodigy and iconic composer of that time.
-But if the full package is looked at closely, Mozart also constantly struggled financially, had strained relationships with his father as well as colleagues, and suffered from depression and anxiety.
+But if the Mozart’s life is looked at in its entirety, Mozart also constantly struggled financially, had strained relationships with his father as well as colleagues, and suffered from depression and anxiety.

-Whether its the most iconic public personas or your seemingly perfect neighbors, everyone starts revealing sharp edges under a closer look.
-People we admire or envy often also have traits that we don’t want in our lives.
+Whether its the most iconic public personas or your seemingly perfect neighbors, everyone either starts revealing sharp edges under a closer look, or at the very least has tedious and difficult processes that are hidden from view but are vital for their success.
 Next time when pangs of jealousy rise, ask yourself: are you willing to do a wholesale 100% swap with the person you are jealous of?